 Lakeside Meeting Room (at Moseley Center), 7:30 pm

-Prof. Claussen will share a Jewish approach to questions of war and peace, focusing on Jewish concepts of equanimity, justice, and humility—virtues which are crucial for contemporary policymakers, including those considering the appropriate response to Iran’s developing nuclear program.
+Prof. Claussen shared a Jewish approach to questions of war and peace, focusing on Jewish concepts of equanimity, justice, and humility—virtues which are crucial for contemporary policymakers, including those considering the appropriate response to Iran’s developing nuclear program.

 Lecture sponsored by Elon's Peace and Conflict Studies (Non-Violence Studies) program.